chanmix51/elcaro/documentation/article.md

     );
 ```

 The way we described it, this table owns a technical integer identifier that auto increments trough a sequence.
-Notice the hierachical structure is made using a foreign key `parent_id` to itself that can be null (root node case).
+Notice the hierarchical structure is made using a foreign key `parent_id` to itself that can be null (root node case).
 Each children of the root node will have its father to exist in the table.

 ```sql
 $> CREATE TABLE employee (